 The greenhouse gas calculation and the evaluation of the individual carbon footprint is becoming increasingly important to manufacturers.
-In this webinar video, we show you how to consider greenhouse gas (GHG) emissions in a cost calculation as a 1st step of sustainable engineering.
+In this webinar video, we show you how to consider greenhouse gas emissions in a cost calculation as a first step of sustainable engineering.

 - What can be done in a calculation to show the quantity of greenhouse gas emissions in relation to the product development?

 - What is the impact of a relocation regarding the greenhouse gas emission?

 - Discussion of what needs to be considered as well and what would be relevant additionally.

 With the greenhouse gas calculation it is possible to show the cost effect of greenhouse gas avoidance, depending on the associated taxes.

 Our Kai Fischer, Senior Product Manager at FACTON, will present the topic that includes a demonstration of our FACTON EPC solution.
 See our prototype of a greenhouse gas calculation for a BoM as part of FACTON EPC Should Costing 12.

 To access the free webinar video, please complete and submit the form on this page.
 Next, you can view and download the webinar on demand in your browser.